Skip to main content

 • Does Not Meet: Unable to utilize performance data to develop effective learning plans.

-• Phase 1 Benchmark: Utilizes performance data to develop reasonably effective learning plans.
+• Phase 1 Benchmark: Utilizes performance data to develop some effective learning plans; may miss opportunities reflect on all areas at times.

-• Phase 2 Benchmark: Prioritizes performance data to develop strategic and reasonably effective learning plans for self improvement.
+• Phase 2-3 Benchmark: Prioritizes performance data to develop strategic and effective learning plans.
+Consistently reflects on most to all identified strengths and opportunities for growth.

 • Aspirational Behavior: Effectively utilizes and prioritizes all performance data for continuous self-improvement.